darrendub/darrendub.github.io/_posts/2015-04-17-redesign-brief.md

 layout: post
 title: Redesign Brief
 description: A detailed brief outling goals, measurements of success and schedule.
+category: weblog
 ---

 ###Background
-One of the most disabling diseases plaguing designers today is the inability to create for ourselves (or at least be satisfied with the things we create).
-This disease has roots that trace back to the world's earliest designers who used cave walls to put up their mock ups.
+One of the most difficult challenges designers face today is the inability to create for ourselves (or at least be satisfied with the things we create).
+This issue has roots that trace back to the world’s earliest designers who used cave walls to display their mock ups.

 ![Cueva de las Manos](http://upload.wikimedia.org/wikipedia/commons/f/f4/SantaCruz-CuevaManos-P2210651b.jpg "Cueva de las Manos")

-<cite>Marianocecowski / <a href="http://creativecommons.org/licenses/by-sa/3.0/">CC-BY-SA-3.0</a></cite>
+<cite>Via <a href="http://en.wikipedia.org/wiki/File:SantaCruz-CuevaManos-P2210651b.jpg">Marianocecowski</a></cite>

-Take note of the many hands over lapping, you can imagine the internal struggle of this primordial designer saying, *"Are there too many hands?*...*Fred, I think I need a complete overhaul, a redesign*."
-It’s in our blood to continue to redefine ourselves to push our creative abilities, to forever carry the burden of being incomplete.
-This insatiable desire to hold the highest of standards of our own work is not ill fated, it drives us and makes us stronger, better, faster, stronger?
+Take note of the many hands over lapping.
+You can imagine the internal struggle of this primordial designer saying, *“Are there too many hands?*...*What do the hands look like on mobile?*...*Fred, I think I need a complete overhaul, a redesign.”* It’s in our blood to continue to redefine ourselves, to push our creative abilities, to forever carry the burden of being incomplete.
+This insatiable desire to hold the highest of standards of our own work is not ill fated, it drives us and makes us stronger, better, faster... stronger?

-Which leads us to present time and I say to my friend Fred,

-*"I think I need a complete overhaul, a redesign."*
+I share much of the same internal struggles of our ancestral counterpart.
+My website is not something I’m happy with and I know I can do better, and yesterday turned to my friend and said, *“Fred, I think I need a complete overhaul, a redesign.”*

-However instead of designing in a silo or cave, I'm going to design out in the open.
-I'm going to bring you all along as I go, to keep me in check, to send me happy notes and most importantly give me feedback early and often.
+However instead of designing in a cave, I’m going to design out in the open.
+I’m going to bring you all along as I go, to keep me in check, to send me happy notes and most importantly give me feedback early and often.
 This will also be an experiment to discover my process (which has never before been documented, until now).
 So come along and lets do this thing!

 ####Project Summary:
-I need to create a fast, responsive, delightful experience on the web to showcase my work.I will have a blog to document my thoughts about design and other musings.
+I need to create a fast, responsive, delightful experience on the web to showcase my work.
+I will have a blog to document my thoughts about design and other musings.
 The site will also increase my presence and friendships on twitter.

 ####Goals
 - Deliver a new site in 4 months